Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6 Month Strategy?

 For this, we recommend a test-based approach.

-You can join ClearIAS Prelims Online Test Series any time, and take mock exams based on your convenience before next Prelims.
+You can join ClearIAS Prelims Online Test Series any time, and take mock exams based on your convenience before the next Prelims.
 However, we strongly recommend you to join at the earliest.

 Once you join, you will get access to already uploaded mock exams, as well as upcoming mock exams.